“What were your favorite highlights in Europe?”

 Austria, Belgium, Czech Republic, England, France, Germany, Hungary, Ireland, Netherlands, Poland, Scotland, Slovakia, Spain, and Switzerland.

-Now that I’ve had the time to reflect on the trip, go through pictures, and read from my journal I can now finally list My 12 Highlights In Europe:
+Now that I’ve had the time to reflect on the trip, go through pictures, and read from my journal; I can now finally list My 12 European Highlights:

 12. Cesky Krumlov, Vltava River Pub Crawl.

-The small fairytale-like medieval city of Cesky Krumlov in Czech Republic is a really cool place that is not too overrun by bus loads of tourists.
+The small fairytale-like medieval city of Cesky Krumlov in Czech Republic is a really cool place.

 It has that old cobble stoned street/small alley vibe like Brugge but with a darker feel similar to Prague.